gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 ---
 ```

-In order to create a file in the file system, we are going to require the `fs` module which is a shorthand for filesystem lol. `writeFile` method expects a directory to put the file, file contents, and a callback function to call when its done.
-In here our callback is not changed still returning the file and extracted text back to frontend.
+In order to create a file in the file system, we are going to require the `fs` module which is a shorthand for filesystem lol. `writeFile` the method expects a directory to put the file, file contents, and a callback function to call when it's done.
+In here our callback is not changed still returning the file and extracted text back to the frontend.

 ```js{11:25}
 const fs = require('fs');